 Get inspired with these creative pegboard ideas!
-Attractive, efficient and well-organised spaces in your home, office, workshop or store are surprisingly simple with our black powder coated pegboard modules.
-Flexible and supported by our extensive range of hooks our pegboard can be mounted to any surface and even joined together to create a whole wall of storage.
+Attractive, efficient and well-organised spaces in your home, office, workshop or store are surprisingly simple with our black powder-coated pegboard modules.
+Flexible and supported by our extensive range of hooks, our pegboard can be mounted to any surface and even joined together to create a whole wall of storage.
 You’ll find the applications and solutions are endless.
-The below sections explain this fun and satisfying DIY project step by step including instructions on how to hang pegboard.
+The below sections explain this fun and satisfying DIY project step by step, including instructions on how to hang the pegboard.

 First, evaluate and measure the space you have available to hang the pegboard.
 Our pegboard comes in the following four sheet/module sizes:

 You’ll want accurate measurements so you know how many pieces you can fit in your space.
 At this stage, you’ll also want to consider the mounting hardware you require depending on whether you are fixing the pegboard to plasterboard, timber or masonry.